turingschool/try-turing/frontend-online/intro-to-js/index.md

   <h2>Try It: Variables</h2>
   <p>Create a new pen in CodePen.
 For this exercise, you will be working in the JavaScript (JS) pane.</p>
   <p>Declare 4 variables, using the names <code>name</code>, <code>email</code>, <code>numberOfPets</code>, and<code>myLocation</code>.
 Assign each to an appropriate value.</p>
+  <p>Finished?
+Declare at least two more variables - you choose the name and values!</p>
 </div>

 ## Interpolation